PremaSundari180805/Biodata/internship/README.md

+Here is a simple and clean version:

 I completed the following tasks:

+1. Added navigation between tabs.
-  1.Navigation from one tab to another.
-2.Added the picture in the About Me page.
-3.Static data is now visible in the Modification and Home tabs.
+2. Added a picture to the About Me page.
+3. Made static data visible in both the Modification and Home tabs.
+4. Updated the Modification tab so changes also show on the Home page.

-Additional Changes:
+Additional changes:

-  1.Clear the form data in the Modification tab only.
-2.Changed the picture shape from a square to an oval.
+1. Cleared only the form data in the Modification tab.
+2. Changed the picture shape from square to oval.